 We have classic board games, like old favorites Connect 4, Scattergories, Jenga and Monopoly.
-There’s also an array of professional quality table games, including Foosball, Air Hockey, Ping Pong and Bumper Pool and Battle Stacks.
+There’s also an array of professional quality table games, including Foosball, Ping Pong and Bumper Pool and Battle Stacks.
 Last, but certainly not least, are the video games.
 PlayStation 3, XBox 360 and Wii and all the latest games are available to immerse campers in the most cutting edge technology.

 Gaming tournaments are organized to create excitement and to challenge campers to practice their skills throughout the summer.